No Country for Ancianos

 One student summed up the scene by tweeting: “The attack is a clear indication that we are really screwed, for those who weren’t clear about it before.”

-WHAT, EXACTLY, DO YOU SAY to your father after a bad scene like that?
+WHAT, EXACTLY, DO YOU SAY TO YOUR FATHER after a bad scene like that?
 “Happy Father’s day, Pops…I promise never to wrap a bike chain around your throat if you get lippy.”
 It was unsettling.
 The student population was freaked out too.
-It would be a stretch to say that most of them were against the Sandinistas philosophically — about half of them wore tee shirts with the venerable Che looking out with that How about a courtesy flush, Hombré gaze.
+It would be a stretch to say that most of them were against the Sandinistas philosophically — about half of them wore tee shirts with the venerable Che looking out with that iconic How about a courtesy flush, Hombré gaze.
 No matter your political stripe, beating your grandfather eight ways to hell is off sides.
 Say what you want about Latin Americans, but that are very family oriented.

-Going to Mass Saturday night with Dr. Fenton didn’t help either.
-I didn’t understand a word of the sermon, but knew something was up when I caught Dad actually paying attention.
-Monsignor Silvio Báez railed at the Ortegaistas as a “vulgar mob” indulging in “state terrorism.”
-In Latin America, churches are considered sanctuaries; make it inside the gate and you are safe — trapped sure, but safe.
-Unlike the American Catholic Church, which has spend the better part of two decades arguing that it is only about 20% as guilty as its detractors claim, the church still holds moral authority here.
-Monsignor Báez is popular figure and his sermons are seen on national television every Sunday.
-Except that one.
-“Technical difficulties” prevented the regular broadcast and the 1993 feel-good classic Free Willy was shown instead.
+They're pretty religious as well.
+During the civil war, the Sandinistas had tried to install a state atheism, but it didn’t take.
+Unlike the American Catholic Church, which has spent the better part of two decades arguing that it is only about 20% as guilty as its detractors claim, the church still holds moral authority here.
+They are considered sanctuaries; make it inside the gate and you are safe — trapped sure, but safe.
+Monsignor Silvio Báez is popular figure and his sermons are seen on national television every Sunday.
+That Sunday, however, Monsignor Báez railed at the Ortegaistas as a “vulgar mob” indulging in “state terrorism.”
+Predictably, “technical difficulties” prevented the regular broadcast and the 1993 feel-good classic Free Willy was shown instead.
 But this is a digital age and video of the sermon went viral anyway.
 The blow-back was so fierce that el Comandante called for a massive “yeah us” rally on Monday.

 The lights came back on in the grimy green hall.
 Nothing can prepare you for a free clinic in the third world.
 The only thing more disturbing is realizing that it no longer shocks you.
-It had been a year since I’d started following the ICHF and first set foot in that Hospital in Guayaquil, Ecuador.
+It had been a year since I’d started following a marauding team of pediatric surgeons and first set foot in that Hospital in Guayaquil, Ecuador.
 A year since that wall of humid air, choked with spent diesel, filled my nostrils.
 A year since I’d seen parents washing their children’s bed sheets by hand in the bathroom and hanging them to dry in the courtyard.
-A year since I first laid eyes on the appalling sight on how the majority of the world’s population lives: the pawns of stronger men, desperate for help, standing in an endless series of lines so that a broke, crooked government can renege on social promises it can’t possibly afford.
+A year since I first laid eyes on the appalling sight on how the majority of the world’s population lives: The pawns of stronger men, desperate for help, standing in an endless series of lines so that a broke, crooked government can renege on social promises it can’t possibly afford.
 A year since I’d been smacked across the senses with all of that and heard myself uttering, involuntarily, “Jesus.”

 It had been a long year.
 Call it cynicism or an agonizing acceptance of reality, I certainly don’t know.
 There it was again in the public hospital in León.
 I heard Dad hiss “Jesus.”
 And I knew that he’d seen it too.